 Healthcare:

-- Change Healthcare, a healthcare technology firm, in multiple matters, including its $13.8 billion sale to UnitedHealth Group, which was unsuccessfully challenged in Federal District Court by the Department of Justice on antitrust grounds
+- Amedisys, a provider of home health and hospice services, in its $3.3 billion sale to UnitedHealth, which was subject to a challenge (settled) by the Department of Justice on antitrust grounds

 - Cross Country Healthcare, a healthcare staffing firm, in various matters